-We are offering shares of our common stock.

-This is our initial public offering, and no public market currently exists for our common stock.
-We expect the initial public offering price to be between \$ and \$ per share.
-We have applied to have our common stock listed on the Nasdaq Global Select Market under the symbol "CTKB."

-We are an "emerging growth company" and a "smaller reporting company" as defined under the U.S. federal securities laws and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and may elect to do so in future filings.
-See "Prospectus Summary-Implications of Being an Emerging Growth Company and a Smaller Reporting Company."

-Investing in our common stock involves risks.
-Please read "Risk Factors" beginning on page 16 of this prospectus.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the securities that may be offered under this prospectus, nor have any of these organizations determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.

-Per Share Total

-Initial public offering price \$ \$

-Underwriting discount and commissions (1) \$ \$

-Proceeds, before expenses, to us \$ \$

-(1) See "Underwriting" for additional information regarding underwriting compensation.

-At our request, the underwriters have reserved five percent of the shares of common stock to be issued by the company and offered by this prospectus for sale, at the initial public offering price, to certain individuals through a directed share program.
-See "Underwriting-Directed Share Program."

-We have granted the underwriters an option for a period of 30 days from the date of this prospectus to purchase up to an additional shares of common stock.

-The underwriters expect to deliver the shares of common stock against payment in New York, New York on or about , 2021.

-MORGAN STANLEY

-GOLDMAN SACHS & CO.
-LLC

-PIPER SANDLER COWEN

-Prospectus dated , 2021
+• We are offering shares of our common stock.
+This is our initial public between \$ and symbol "CTKB." offering, and no public market I \$ per share.
+We have currently exists for our commo applied to have our common s Upon the closing of this o the aggregate, beneficially offering, our executive officers, di y own approximately % of ou rectors and current beneficial or or common stock. wners of five percent or more of our commor ı stock will, in elected to comply with co owth company" and a "smaller r ertain reduced public company r Implications of Being an Emergin eporting requirements for this prospectus and may e lect to do so in futui Investing in our common stock involves risks.
+Please read ' Risk Factors " beginning on p age 16 of this prospectu s. nd Exchange Commission nor an ectus, nor have any of these orga ense.
+Per Share Total Initial public offering price Underwriting discount and Proceeds, before expenses d commissions (1) \$ \$ \$ \$ \$ \$ (1) See "Underwriting" ' for additional information regard ing underwriting compensation. vriters have reserved five percent of ffering price, to certain individual: We have granted the under common stock. rwriters an option for a period of 3 80 days from the date of this pro spectus to purchase up t o an additional shares of The underwriters expect to o deliver the shares of common sto ck against payment in New York, , New York on or about , 2021.
+MORGAN STANLEY GOLDMA N SACHS & CO.
+LLC PIPER SANDLER COWEN